 Now let’s look at 5 blinds that are very easy to install.

 Roller blinds are undoubtedly most easy to fit.
 They come with minimum hardware.
-You just need to decide where to put them.
+You just need to decide where to put them, whether on the inside of your window, above it, or even on the exteriors using outdoor blinds.
 Inside mount will give a neat look, but can get in the way of operations.
 Inside mount blinds also let in more light from around the edges.
 Outside mount blinds make the window look taller and provides more cover.
 However, if you like displaying your souvenirs on the window sill, outside mount might not work for you.

 Whatever you chose, you will need to drill in holes in the wall or the window frame, and put the screws in to secure the brackets in place.
 Now just click the roller blind in place and you are good to go.

-If you want to deck up your living space in style, Roman blind is a great choice.
+If you want to deck up your living space in style, a Roman blind is a great choice.
 Roman blinds come in a wide choice of fabric, texture, and designs.
-Roman blinds are quite easy to install as well.
+Similar to natural blinds in their construction, Roman blinds are quite easy to install as well.

 With Roman blinds, you need to mount them within the recess.
 Just make sure that they can hang straight without any handles getting in the way.
 Next, you need to screw in the brackets and click the blind in place.